AerialMantis/aerialmantis.github.io/_posts/2016-06-08-template-meta-programming.md

 Embedded DSLs (domain specific languages) also heavily make use of TMP.
 C++ embedded DSLs use TMP to construct entire expressions of compile-time computations as compile-time types in order to execute them in a certain context or perform transformations on them.

-Finally sometimes, particularly on low latency platforms, it�s important to perform multiple complex computations at compile-time, in order to save on runtime performance, so by using TMP you can determine those results at compile-time.
+Finally sometimes, particularly on low latency platforms, it's important to perform multiple complex computations at compile-time, in order to save on runtime performance, so by using TMP you can determine those results at compile-time.

 It is also possible to use TMP to construct containers capable of mutable state, however this involves a complex trick that is generally considered a misuse of C++ template instantiation, therefore although this can be an interesting exercise it is not advise-able for production code.